intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

     if (request.BoundaryType == RawDataBoundaryType.Inside && (ts < request.UtcStartTime || ts > request.UtcEndTime)) {
         continue;
     }
-    ch.TryWrite(CalculateValueForTag(t, ts, rnd.NextDouble() < 0.9 ?
-TagValueStatus.Good : TagValueStatus.Bad));
+    yield return CalculateValueForTag(t, ts, rnd.NextDouble() < 0.9 ?
+TagValueStatus.Good : TagValueStatus.Bad);
-} while (ts < request.UtcEndTime && (request.SampleCount < 1 || sampleCount <= request.SampleCount));
+} while (!ctSource.Token.IsCancellationRequested && ts < request.UtcEndTime && (request.SampleCount < 1 || sampleCount <= request.SampleCount));
 ```

 The `ReadRawTagValuesRequest` class includes a `BoundaryType` property, which a caller can use to specify if they only want raw values falling inside the query time range, or if they also want to receive the raw values immediately before and immediately after the boundary times.
 In our `do..while` loop, we increment the sample time by one second and then check to see if we should skip the current sample time based on the query's boundary type.
 We calculate and emit the value if required, and then repeat until we reach the query end time, or we retrieve the maximum sample count specified by the caller.
 For each sample, we randomly decide if the quality status of the sample should be good or bad in the same way as in `ReadSnapshotTagValues`; this will have an effect on how aggregated values are calculated (see below).

 At this point, we have added the ability to ask for raw historical values from our adapter, but we have not implemented the other historical query features (`IReadPlotTagValues`, `IReadTagValuesAtTimes`, and `IReadProcessedTagValues`).
 We could implement these features ourselves - this would be a good idea if we were connecting to an underlying source that natively supported them - but we also have a second option: since we are using the [IntelligentPlant.AppStoreConnect.Adapter](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter/) NuGet package, we can take advantage of the [ReadHistoricalTagValues](/src/DataCore.Adapter/RealTimeData/ReadHistoricalTagValues.cs) helper class.

 The `ReadHistoricalTagValues` class provides implementations of the remaining historical query features for any adapter that implements the `ITagInfo` and `IReadRawTagValues` features.
 The implementation relies on retrieving raw tag values as part of every historical query and then transforming them.
-Due to the extensive use of `System.Threading.Channels.Channel<T>` in adapter features, this can be done without requiring an extensive memory overhead, but a native implementation would always be expected to perform better, since the computation of values is done by the source, rather than having to retrieve potentially large numbers of raw values in order to perform the calculation inside the adapter itself.
+Due to the extensive use of `IAsyncEnumerable<T>` in adapter features, this can be done without requiring an extensive memory overhead, but a native implementation would always be expected to perform better, since the computation of values is done by the source, rather than having to retrieve potentially large numbers of raw values in order to perform the calculation inside the adapter itself.

 Registering `ReadHistoricalTagValues` is a simple change to our adapter's constructor: